Can a food that’s 75% fat be good for you? The answer is a big (fat) yes.

-Macadamia nuts have the highest fat content of any tree nut and that’s one of the many reasons they’re one of the healthiest foods you can eat.
+Macadamia nuts have the highest fat content of any tree nut, which is only one of the many reasons they’re so good for you.

 - The history of macadamia nuts